roytang/blog/content/notes/2013/02/306781913794875392/index.md

   url: https://twitter.com/roytang/statuses/306781913794875392/
 ---

-RT [@martinfowler](https://twitter.com/martinfowler/): posted: My thoughts on the argument about whether estimates are good or evil - depends on their purpose http://t.co/WQ ...
+posted: My thoughts on the argument about whether estimates are good or evil - depends on their purpose http://martinfowler.com/bliki/PurposeOfEstimation.html